derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 3. Characters for changing values
 4. Pattern groups of keywords

 Identifiers are named shortcuts to values.
 They enable us to use a natural-language-like approach for *identifying* something meaningful.
 Expressions are values.
 They unsurprisingly can be represented with identifers, but also as literals (like the number `23`) or *to-be expressed* evaluations (which we'll cover later).
 Without values, we would not be able to translate meaningful ideas to a computer.
 Operators are characters for changing values.
 Operators enable values to be *operated on* and changed.
-You already know about *arithmetic operators* for changing number values.
+You already know about the *arithmetic operators* of `+, -, *, and /` for changing number values.
 Statements are pattern groups of keywords.
-Statements enable us to group and reason about the various identifiers, values, and operators in a particular portion of code.
+Statements enable us to group and reason about the various identifiers, values, and operators in a particular portion of code through a small pattern.

 Combined, all four groups enable us to author code that a computer understands.
-It can then render interactive visuals to the screen.
+When this happens, it renders our animated and interactive creations.